 Atomoxetine (Strattera) is a non-stimulant that should not be addictive and is not a scheduled drug.
 It may be a useful agent in patients with a co-morbid diagnosis such as anxiety and tic disorders.
-Atomoxetine (Strattera) has some adverse effects in common with the stimulants, including increased heart rate and blood pressure and potential growth retardation.
+Atomoxetine (Strattera) has some of the same adverse effects as the stimulants. including increased heart rate, blood pressure, and potential growth retardation.
 Children treated with atomoxetine (Strattera) have also exhibited modest decreases in weight from baseline.
 Atomoxetine (Strattera) has a boxed warning regarding an increased risk of suicidal ideation in children treated with the drug.

-Modafinil (Provigil) is currently indicated for the treatment of excessive sleepiness associated with narcolepsy, obstructive sleep apnea and shift work sleep disorder.
+Modafinil (Provigil) is currently indicated for the treatment of excessive sleepiness associated with narcolepsy, obstructive sleep apnea, and shift work sleep disorder.
 It may provide a slightly different profile of adverse effects than the stimulant medications traditionally used for the treatment of narcolepsy.